ambika-ks/MyWorks/CSS GRID PART2/README.md

 ### Part 2: Furniture Grid

 In this section, we will finish building the rest of the page fron CSS GRID PART1.
-The Final solution is available at, images/part-2-solution.png
+The Final solution can be viewed at, images/part-2-solution.png

 * Add a `div` with the class `subHeading`and create an `h3` tag and add the text “Shop by Category” within this `div`.